DaveBackus/Data_Bootcamp_Book/py-fun1.md

 We're now ready to explore the rudiments of Python.
 We'll run across terms like "strings," "objects," and "methods."
 Don't panic, it's just jargon.
 This is Python, of course, but most of the concepts show up in pretty much any modern programming language.
 We aren't ready yet to do anything of real interest, but the same logic and concepts will reappear when we start working with data.

-The beauty and challenge of writing a computer program is that we need to be precise.
+The beauty and challenge of writing computer programs is that we need to be precise.
 If we mistype a variable or command, the program won't work.
 Or it might seem to work, but the output won't be what we expect.
 In formal terms, the **syntax** -- the set of rules governing the language -- is less flexible than natural language (English, for example).

 We intersperse Python concepts with an introduction to Spyder, the Python coding environment we described earlier.
 Your first job is to **start up Spyder**.
 If you don't know what that means, return to the previous chapter.
 Once it's running,  we'll work our way through the fundamentals of Python, the core of the language.
 The distinction here is with "modules," "packages," or "libraries" that allow Python to do more advanced things -- data management and graphics, for example.
 We'll deal with them later.